George Robarts is the winner of the 2025 Lotte Lenya Competition.

-George Robarts is the winner of the 2025 Lotte Lenya Competition.
-He was awarded the $25,000 First Prize by the Kurt Weill Foundation for a programme of patter songs from G&S to Sondheim, earning plaudits for his “phenomenal acting”, “impeccable delivery”, and a “near-perfect” performance of Kurt Weill.
+He was awarded First Prize by the Kurt Weill Foundation for a programme of operetta and musical theatre from G&S to Sondheim, earning plaudits for his “phenomenal acting”, “impeccable delivery”, and a “near-perfect” interpretation of Kurt Weill.

-A fluent German and Italian speaker, George read Modern Languages at Oxford University, graduating with First-Class Honours in 2017.
+A fluent German and Italian speaker, he read Modern Languages at Oxford University, graduating with First-Class Honours in 2017.
 He has literary, academic and commercial book publications to his name, as well as an award-winning opera libretto and three placings in major translation prizes.

 The Fairy Queen, 2023